simona-ivanova/you-must-visit/README.md

 ## Publick part
 The user can:

-view Post list
+-view Post list
-login
+-login
-register
+-register

 ## Private part
 The private part is accessible with authentication.
 The user can:

-view Post list
+-view Post list
-view Current post
+-view Current post
-view Profile
+-view Profile

 ## Administrative part
 The administrative part is accessible with authentication.
 The user can: